datalad/datalad/paper.md

 ![DataLad: overview of available commands for various parts of the data management process \label{fig:one}](figures/datalad_process.png)

-Using Git's submodules mechanism, DataLad embraces and simplifies modular composition of smaller datasets into larger (super)datasets.
+Using Git's submodule mechanism, DataLad embraces and simplifies modular composition of smaller datasets into larger (super)datasets.
 With this simple paradigm, DataLad fulfills the YODA principles for reproducible science [@yoda:myyoda] and facilitates efficient access, composition, scalability, reuse, sharing, and reproducibility of results  (see \autoref{fig:two}).

 ![DataLad datasets all the way down: from publication to raw data \label{fig:two}](figures/datalad-nesting-access.png)